-The City Clerk Administrator is a resource for advisory bodies.
-The City Manager's Department/City Clerk's Division accepts and maintains applications, processes appointments, updates membership rosters, bylaws, informational booklets, and yearly attendance records.
-The City Clerk Administrator is also a resource with respect to the Brown Act, agenda processing, and meeting procedural questions.
-The City Clerk Administrator is the filing officer for FPPC Statements of Economic Interests (Form 700), and any other required filings as identified by the City Council and by the State.
+The City Clerk oversees and manages the advisory bodies.
+The City Clerk's Division accepts and maintains applications, processes appointments, updates membership rosters, bylaws, informational booklets, and yearly attendance records.
+The City Clerk is also a resource with respect to the Brown Act, agenda processing, and meeting procedural questions.
+The City Clerk is the filing officer for FPPC Statements of Economic Interests (Form 700), and any other required filings as identified by the City Council and by the State.